TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 const switchOnEngineThenDrive = switchOnEngine +> drive
 ```

-Although it evaluates to `drive(switchOnEngine())`, it behaves the same as sequential execution for all intents and purposes, in cases of no-args functions.
+Although it evaluates to `drive(switchOnEngine())` upon execution, it behaves the same as sequential execution for all intents and purposes, in cases of no-args functions.

 As an analogy for how `x = x + y` is expressable as `x += y`, the following: